X16Community/x16-docs/X16 Reference - 03 - BASIC.md

 **TYPE: Command**
 **FORMAT: BLOAD &lt;filename&gt;, &lt;device&gt;, &lt;bank&gt;, &lt;address&gt;**

+**Action:** Loads a binary file directly into RAM

+Note: If the file is loaded to high RAM (starting in the range `$A000-$BFFF`), and the file is larger than what would fit in the current bank, the load will wrap around into subsequent banks.

-**Action:** Loads a binary file directly into RAM, advancing the RAM bank if necessary.
-This does not change the active RAM bank as controlled by the `BANK` command, but after this command, the value in memory location `$00` will point to the bank in which the next byte would have been loaded.
+After a successful load, `$030D` and `$030E` will contain the address of the final byte loaded + 1.
+If relevant, the value in memory location `$00` will point to the bank in which the next byte would have been loaded.

 **EXAMPLES of BLOAD:**